murrasource/digital_dash/README.md

 ## Usage and Customization
 As previously stated, my motivation for coding this was because my gas sensor broke and I didn't want to pay for the $600-$800 repair.
 You will see in my code that I calculate the amount of fuel left in the tank based on some simple stoichiometry.
 This would be incredibly simple to replace with OBD-II queries if your car's gas sensor works.
 Take a look here (https://python-obd.readthedocs.io/en/latest/Command%20Tables/) for a list of all the different queries the OBD library supports.

 Also, feel free to have fun and customize what you want for the logo.png file.
 It should autoscale to the correct fit.
-I did my car's name in TESLA font and it looks pretty cool, if I may say so myself.
+I did my car's name in Tesla font and it looks pretty cool, if I may say so myself.
+The example I have on the GitHub is the Lucid Motors logo from the company's Twitter post.

-**DON'T PANIC:** To exit fullscreen, just double click the refill button.
+**IMPORTANT TIP:** To exit fullscreen, just double click the refill button.